 Two people, two dogs killed in Dundalk house fire

-BALTIMORE -- Two people died in a house fire Tuesday morning in Dundalk, the Baltimore County Fire Department said.
+BALTIMORE -- A Dundalk neighborhood is in shock after two people died in a house fire Tuesday.

-Units responded to the scene at 6:22 a.m. to Oxley Road and Kavanagh Road, where firefighters arrived to find heavy fire and three people trapped.
+The fire department said the blaze started a little before 6:30 a.m.
+As of 4 p.m, the fire department had not identified the victims.

-A man who jumped from a second-story window was hospitalized with non-life-threatening injuries.
-Two dogs were also killed in the fire.
+"I just heard fire truck after fire truck after fire truck," Adam Feierabend, a neighborhood resident who lives on the block, said.
+"I knew something bad was happening."

 The cause of the fire remains unclear.